News & Buzz

 “Being a real estate agent,” he explains, “I always want to control my number.
 If I used a company number, when I moved [companies] and had to change numbers, I would lose all that business.
 Not that I’m going to move because I love Keller Williams.
 But even if I never moved, I’d still want every call to come directly to me.”

 Petersen was reminded recently why he wants that control.
 A call that nobody on his team could take ended up bouncing to the Keller Williams switchboard in Salt Lake City.
 The receptionist was new to the job and didn’t know him or his team, which was working out of a different office at the time.
-So she passed the call to another broker.
+So the receptionist passed the call to another broker.
 It turned out to be a new client with a listing.
 “That missed phone call cost me $4,000,” Petersen says.

 Owning his own number and using it in all his marketing was a good idea as far as it went.
 Before GotVMail, Petersen call-forwarded the number to his cell phone to ensure he spoke personally to every new or repeat buyer or seller.
 The one thing he hadn’t taken into consideration is that after those callers became clients, they often didn’t need to speak to him when they called but to one of his team.
 Yet all the calls kept coming to him and he had to handle or transfer them.